 In line with Aspect’s participatory approach, this project engaged with Autistic people and their families to ensure our research is relevant, respectful and positively impacts the lives of people on the spectrum and those who support them.

 The Aspect Research Priorities Project was shaped and steered by an Advisory Group (pictured) of Autistic people, parents of Autistic people, Aspect practitioners and researchers.
 The group:

-- Provide expert advice to inform the design and conduct of the project
+- provided expert advice to ARCAP to inform the design and conduct of the project

-- Assist with the rollout of the project
+- assisted with the promotion and rollout of the project

-- Provide input to the interpretation of findings and the priority setting
+- provided input to the interpretation of project results

-- Assist with the dissemination of results from the project.
+- assisted with the dissemination of results from the project.

 Making a difference

 By working in partnership with Autistic people we now understand their priorities for leading a good life and what is preventing achievement of a good life.
 Looking to the future, the priorities of Autistic people will not only define the scope of our autism practice research, but will also ensure that our work is respectful and relevant to Autistic people.

 ARCAP’s research agenda will align with the priorities resulting from this study.
 Projects that fill gaps in research will be developed that are relevant to Aspect’s programs and services (the Aspect Comprehensive Approach) and are financially viable.